 Major Bone Grafting

 This is called guided bone regeneration or guided tissue regeneration.
 Major bone grafts are typically performed to repair defects of the jaws.
 These defects may arise as a result of traumatic injuries, tumor surgery, or congenital defects.
 Large defects are repaired using the patient’s own bone.
 This bone is harvested from a number of different sites, depending on the size of the defect.
 Drs.
-Lee and Lilly can discuss them with you.
+Lee, Lilly and Porter can discuss them with you.
 These procedures are routinely performed in an operating room and require a hospital stay.